MapleCCC/Source-Concater/README.md

 '''
 ```

-Optionally, use as module, progrmmatically
+Optionally, use as module, programmatically

 ```python
 from concat import concat_source